The University of British Columbia (Vancouver Campus)

 Department of Sociology

-Our ideal candidates will have a demonstrated record of excellence in research and teaching and will help to strengthen our global reputation.
-We expect applicants to have a Ph.D. in sociology at the time of appointment but applicants who have progressed to the point where completion of the Ph.D. is imminent and who demonstrate clear and superior promise of excellent research and teaching will also be considered.
+We expect applicants to have a Ph.D. in Sociology or a cognate social science discipline at the time of appointment and a demonstrated record of excellence in research and teaching.
 The Department is especially interested in attracting candidates with diverse backgrounds and interests who will be capable of successfully working with a multicultural and multiethnic student population.
 For information about the Department, visit: http://sociology.ubc.ca/.

 Equity and diversity are essential to academic excellence.
-The department is committed to facilitating an open and diverse community of faculty, students, and staff that fosters the inclusion of voices that have been underrepresented.
+An open and diverse community fosters the inclusion of voices that have been underrepresented or discouraged.
 We encourage applications from members of groups that have been marginalized on any grounds enumerated under the B.C.
 Human Rights Code, including sex, sexual orientation, gender identity or expression, racialization, disability, political belief, religion, marital or family status, age, and/or status as a First Nation, Métis, Inuit, or Indigenous person.
-All qualified candidates are encouraged to apply; however, Canadians and permanent residents will be given priority.
+All qualified candidates are encouraged to apply; however, Canadians and permanent residents of Canada will be given priority.